Omarx10850/aws-network-monitoring-project/README.md

 # AWS Network Monitoring Project
 A cloud-based network monitoring infrastructure built on AWS, provisioned with Terraform, and automated with Python.
-Built to demonstrate cloud and NetDevOps skills relevant to NOC and network engineering roles at UK ISPs and telcos.
+Built to demonstrate cloud and NetDevOps skills relevant to network engineering as well as hands-on as well as in-depth practise in preperation for the upcoming AWS Cloud Practitioner Certificate.

 ---
 ## Architecture